 Getting started as a UX intern

-Whether you are an undergraduate searching for an internship for the first time or someone who is already working on another career path, you may have heard about the field of user experience, followed up and read some articles about it, been to few meetups may be and now you have developed an interest about the field.
-You already think that you have what it takes to dive in within you, but first you have to get into the water first, in order to dive.
+Whether you are an undergraduate searching for an internship for the first time or someone already working on another career path, you may have heard about the field of user experience, followed up and read some articles about it, or been to a few meetups.
+Now you have developed an interest in the field.
+You think you have what it takes to dive in, but first, you must get into the water to dive.

 “It is easier to resist at the beginning than at the end.”

-No matter how much interested you are, you will find yourself procrastinating on that decision to get started.
-There is a lot of articles about getting started as a UX intern, landing on an intern position and so on.
-If you are someone who is planning to get started as a UX intern and reading this article at this very moment, congratulations!, for resisting the resistance and keep following your dream.
+No matter how interested you are, you will find yourself procrastinating on that decision to get started.
+There are a lot of articles about getting started as a UX intern, landing an intern position, and so on.
+If you are someone who is planning to get started as a UX intern and reading this article at this very moment, congratulations! for resisting the resistance and following your dream.
 When I first wanted to get started as a UX intern, I too read a lot of posts about getting started.
 Below is one of my favorite posts about being a newbie UX designer.
 3 reasons new UX Designers can’t find jobs

 Let’s get back to the subject.
 I’ll be explaining the process in 3 steps.